 - Earn tier qualifying points toward elite status: The Southwest Rapid Rewards Premier Credit Card lets you earn “tier qualifying points” good toward elite status with the airline.
 These points can help you reach A-List or A-List Preferred status faster.

-- Annual fee the first year: While many airline and travel credit cards waive the annual fee for the first year, the Southwest Rapid Rewards Premier Credit Card does not.
+- Annual fee isn’t waived the first year: While many comparable airline and travel credit cards waive the annual fee for the first year, the Southwest Rapid Rewards Premier Credit Card does not.

 - Modest rewards earning rate: The Southwest Rapid Rewards Premier Credit Card only gives you 1 point per $1 spent on any purchase you make that isn’t with Southwest.
 This is disappointing, as many travel credit cards and airline credit cards offer bonus categories that let you earn extra miles on non-travel purchases.

 Southwest Rapid Rewards Premier Credit Card Bonus for New Cardholders

 Earning Points & Rewards